Zokka97/8-Bit-Computer-Ben-Eater/README.md

 I will also be using ChatGPT and ProWritingAid to quickly create templates and grammar structures easing up the documentation process.
 However, most of the writing will be written by me.

-> Note that this repository will only serve as a learning journey for me, it’s not intended to be a guide and might not represent an accurate reference for other uses.
+> Note that this repository will only serve as a record of my journey, it’s not intended to be a guide and might not represent an accurate reference for others trying to use it as a guide.